 Treatment of Pythiosis

-Most dogs are naturally resistant to the pythium insidiosum.
-Dogs who become infected with the pathogen and are unable to fight the disease due to a weakened immune system.
+Most dogs are naturally resistant to pythium insidiosum.
+Dogs who become infected with the pathogen are unable to fight the disease due to a weakened immune system.
 This may be due to genetic factors or injuries which allow the pathogen access.

 Since Pythiosis lesions are very aggressive and can overwhelm the dog’s system in a matter of months, it is imperative that treatment begin immediately.
 Unfortunately, most cases of Pythiosis are diagnosed too late and are usually fatal.

 To successfully treat the disease, it MUST be caught as early as possible.
 The PAVLAB Immunotherapy has been the most effective treatment option available.
 It immediately strengthens the dog’s immune system much like an allergy shot would fight an allergen.
 The most effective treatment regimens have included a combination of early anti-fungals, low dose prednisone, and continuing immunotherapy.

 Some cases require surgery to remove affected tissue if it is in an area that is resectable.
 Surgical removal is not always possible and does not always completely remove all infected tissues, so anti-fungals and/or immunotherapy are usually recommended with or without surgery.

 Since Pythium Insidiosum is not a true fungus, anti-fungal drugs alone will NOT completely eliminate the infection.
 Anti-fungals are also very expensive and can eventually cause liver toxicity.
 The anti-fungals used most often are: Sporonox, Itraconazole, Terbinafine, Fluconazole, Amphotericin B, Ketoconazole.
 Here is a link to a study on Antifungal Drug Resistance.

 Contact PavLab for the USDA approved Immunotherapy treatment at 800-856-9655.